prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 - [Appendix](#appendix)
   - [String Methods](#string-methods)
   - [Global Methods](#global-methods)

 ![ESMAScript](/wp-content/uploads/2020/12/javascript.jpg)

-In here you will find brief history of ECMAScript and we will cover what was new in ES6 and ES2017.
+Here you will find a brief history of ECMAScript and we will cover what was new in ES6 and ES2017.
 Still, the idea of this article is to cover basic JavaScript features and to provide examples.

 ## From JS history

 _Mozilla Firefox_ was the first browser ever, but at that time it was called _Netscape_.

-Netscape created _JavaScript_ first version, and they submit the language to ECMA (European Computer Manufacturers Association) for standardization.
+Netscape created _JavaScript_ first version, and they submitted the language to ECMA (European Computer Manufacturers Association) for standardization.

 There was a problem with the language name _JavaScript_, because _Sun Microsystems_ (now Oracle) created language Java, so they had to name it **ECMAScript** instead.

-You can find ECMAScript short name is ES, but we all simple use JavaScript.
+You can find ECMAScript's short name is ES, but we all simply use JavaScript.

 The two major impact releases of ES were ES5 (2010) and ES6 (2015).
 After ES6 we had: ES2016, ES2017, ES2018, ES2019, and ES2020.

 [New ES releases](https://en.wikipedia.org/wiki/ECMAScript){:rel="nofollow"} should bring new features and better security with improved simplicity.
 At least this is the idea.

-European Computer Manufacturers Association last standalone version was ES3, after the version 3 Yahoo, Microsoft, Google, and others bigger players joined and helped to define the ES standard.
+The European Computer Manufacturers Association last standalone version was ES3, after the version 3 Yahoo, Microsoft, Google, and others bigger players joined and helped to define the ES standard.

 ## ES6 (ES2015)

 ES6 currently is very popular (**widely supported**).
 This release brought:

 * `for...of` loops
 * Python-style iterators, generators
 * arrow function expression `(() => {...})`
 * `let` keyword for local declarations
 * `const` keyword for constant local declarations
 * new collections (maps, sets and WeakMap)
 * promises

 We can use any browser to write JavaScript.
 With FireFox use _Inspect Element_ -> _Console_ and start typing/executing JavaScript.

-Use `console.log()` method to print.
+Use the `console.log()` method to print.

 ### Array

-Arrays were part of JavaScript from the early days, but in here we use the new ES6 `let` and `const` keywords to define them.
+Arrays were part of JavaScript from the early days, but here we use the new ES6 `let` and `const` keywords to define them.

 _Example: Array_
 ```js
 let a=[]